a pot full of pea shoots

 Tomatoes

 Tomatoes do really well in pots as long as you give them plenty of food and water.
-You can either grow indeterminate types which will grow tall and vine (these will need supporting) or you can grow determinate types which are bush varieties which won’t require as much support.
+You can either grow indeterminate or determinate types.
+Indeterminate types will grow tall and vine (these will need supporting).
+Determinate types are bush varieties which won’t require as much support.
 Bush varieties are more ideally suited to container growing but indeterminate types will work too.

 Peas and Beans